LukeZGD/Legacy-iOS-Kit/README.md

 </details>

 ## Usage:
-1. [Download iOS-OTA-Downgrader here](https://github.com/LukeZGD/iOS-OTA-Downgrader/archive/master.zip) and extract the zip archive
+1. [Download iOS-OTA-Downgrader here](https://api.github.com/repos/LukeZGD/iOS-OTA-Downgrader/zipball) and extract the zip archive
 2. Plug in your iOS device
 3. Open a Terminal window
-4. `cd` to where the zip archive is extracted, and run `./restore.sh`
+4. `cd` to where the extracted files are located, and run `./restore.sh`
     - You can also drag `restore.sh` to the Terminal window and press Enter/Return
 5. Select options to be used
 6. Follow instructions